1) Listen and Don’t Panic

 Sometimes your friend’s worries may be overwhelming them to a point that you can’t help them enough by yourself, and they should speak to a doctor to get professional support.
 Help your friend to make an appointment, remind them that the doctor can help and that it’s better to reach out for help now before things get worse.

 9) Get Advice Online

 The internet has lots of websites and youth forums designed to help young people going through difficult times, such as Young Minds, Young Scot, Childline and Papyrus.
-Be careful with what sites you’re using, or suggesting to your friend, and make sure they’re safe and reliable like the ones above.
+Be careful with what sites you’re using or suggesting to your friend and make sure they’re safe and reliable like the ones below.